ravivats/ravivats.github.io/_posts/2020-03-30-headstart-ml-p01-state-of-ml.md

 Thanks for reading till the last bit!

-I am Ravi, a Software Engineer, and Computer Science and Engineering Graduate from Ramaiah Institute of Technology, Bangalore.
+I am Ravi Vats, a Software Engineer at [Grab](https://www.linkedin.com/company/grabapp/life/4ca32942-1bfb-446c-aecb-94249a6d6702/), and Computer Science and Engineering Graduate from [Ramaiah Institute of Technology](http://www.msrit.edu/), Bangalore.

 My areas of interest are domains like Deep Learning, ML, Algorithms & Data Structures, Scalable & Concurrent Systems, Data Analysis & Visualization.
 [Here](https://github.com/ravivats) is my GitHub handle.

 You can connect with me on my [LinkedIn](https://www.linkedin.com/in/ravi-vats/) profile.